 If you miss the dosage take as soon as possible, and if it is near to next dose, skip the missing dosage continue the regular dosage.
 Do not take extra doses.

-Not recommended for use in pregnant women unless necessary and the potential benefits outweigh the risks involved.
 Paracetamol is not known to cause any harm to the fetus, but should only be used after consultation with your doctor.
+It is safe and most commonly prescribed medicine to relieve pain and fever during all stages of pregnancy.

-Safe to use during breastfeeding.
+Paracetomol is safe during breast feeding.
 Before taking this medicine consult your doctor.

 Substitutes for Paracetamol Tablet: